 Then, under Diffuse:

 Right-click on the canvas and add another rectangle.
 Like before, rename the rectangle - go with something like user_material.
-In the Inspector panel, again select Fill Width and Fill Height next to Size.
+In the Inspector, again select Fill Width and Fill Height next to Size.

 Then, under Diffuse: